David-Ibitokun/Nig-Climate-Soil-With-DL/notes/CHAPTER_4_Climate_Food_Security_Impact.md

 ## 4.1 Overview

-This chapter presents the impact evaluation stage of the study, where the trained TCN-MLP model is used to estimate how projected climate stress conditions may influence crop yield and food security outcomes across Nigeria.
-The analysis focuses on four major crops (cassava, maize, rice, and yam) across six geopolitical regions over the 1999 to 2023 period.
+This chapter presents the impact evaluation stage of the study.
+The trained TCN-MLP model is used to estimate how changes in climate conditions may influence crop yield and food security outcomes across Nigeria.
+The analysis focuses on four major crops, namely cassava, maize, rice, and yam, across the six geopolitical zones over the 1999 to 2023 period.

-The objective of this chapter is threefold:
+The chapter has three objectives:
-1. quantify yield responses under multiple climate stress scenarios,
+1. quantify yield responses under selected climate stress scenarios,
-2. translate yield responses into a regional food security risk metric, and
+2. summarize regional food security vulnerability, and
-3. derive practical adaptation priorities for policy and extension planning.
+3. derive practical adaptation priorities that can support agricultural planning.

-The chapter is organized into scenario design, implementation workflow, results interpretation, risk evaluation, adaptation strategies, limitations, and policy conclusions.
+The discussion is organized into scenario design, model-based impact results, regional risk interpretation, crop sensitivity, adaptation priorities, limitations, and conclusion.

 ---